Robertdeaton15/robrobdeaton/The-Most-Basic-Plugin.md

 ![](http://i.imgur.com/cjidLi9.png)

 Now, lets add our WackyMessenger project.
-Add a new Library project (not the PCL one!), and call it Disa.Framework.WackyMessenger.
+Add a new Library project (not the PCL one!) by choosing .NET from "Other", then choosing "Library", and calling it Disa.Framework.WackyMessenger.

 > Aside: for plugins to properly work, they need to be labelled with the Disa.Framework prefix.
 If for example, I was writing a Telegram plugin, I'd label the plugin project Disa.Framework.Telegram.